blakeofwilliam/javascript-assignments/README.md

 A set of Javascript assignments with tests to validate completion

 ## Using this repo
-In a Terminal run the following commands one at a time (enter your password when/if prompted):
+In a Terminal run the following commands one at a time; you can ignore the lines starting with `#`; they're just comments.

+Enter your password when/if prompted:

 ```bash
 # Change directories to your `home` directory